konuralpt/learn-french/README.md

 # learn-french

-This is a very simple app for those who wants to learn french.
-Or just for me
+This is an application built with React-Native for people who want to learn French.
+It sends push notifications by using FireBase and lets us learn new vocabulary.
+Application provides French Tutorial Videos and French vocabulary meaning-like contents.